 - Maintain a minimum pace toward degree progress.
 Graduate students must successfully complete (receive passing grades) three-fourths (75%) of their attempted coursework at the end of the Spring term.
 This will be calculated by dividing the earned credit hours by the attempted credit hours.
-Transfer credit accepted from an accredited post-secondary institution will be include in the determination of a student's pace toward degree progress.
+Transfer credit accepted from an accredited post-secondary institution will be included in the determination of a student’s pace toward degree progress.

 - Students may not receive Title IV financial aid for courses that do not count toward program completion.
 Graduate students should be enrolled in graduate courses only, unless undergraduate courses have been required as prerequisites or have been approved by the department.